-- 2.1 An application has been made to the Scottish Government under Section 36 of the Electricity Act 1989 for the erection of 21 wind turbines (up to 200m in height to blade tip) and associated infrastructure with a 30 year operating lifespan.
-The proposals comprise the following components:- - Twenty-one, 200m tall (to blade tip) wind turbines and their foundations - Crane hardstanding areas adjacent to each turbine - On site access tracks between turbines - Substation - Wellfare Facilities and Maintenance Room - On site energy/ battery storage facility (approximate capacity of 40 Mega Watt (MW)) - 2.2 The installed turbine generation capacity of the proposals would be approximately 126MW with an additional potential on-site battery storage capacity of 40MW.
-It should be noted that battery technology has greatly increased over a very short period in recent times and is expected to continue to evolve rapidly.
-Whilst currently the average achievable battery storage capacity is 5MW it is hoped that, given the long term nature (30 years) of these proposals, if successful, battery storage of 40MW is achievable. - 2.3 As the proposals relate to a wind farm with an electrical generating capacity of over 50MW the application is made under Section 36 of the Electricity Act, 1989.
-Unlike an application for planning permission, the S36 application is made to the Scottish Government who are the Consenting Authority with South Lanarkshire Council being a Statutory Consultee as part of the assessment process.
+- 2.1 An application has been made to the Scottish Government under Section 36 of the Electricity Act 1989 for the erection of 8 wind turbines (7 with a tip height of 220m and 1 with a tip height of 200m) and associated infrastructure with a 30 year operating lifespan.
+The proposals comprise the following components:- - 1.
+Seven, 220m tall (to blade tip) wind turbines and their foundations - 2.
+One, 200m wind turbine and it's foundation - 3.
+Crane hardstanding areas adjacent to each turbine - 4.
+On site access tracks between turbines - 5.
+Construction compound - 6.
+149.9m anemometer mast - 7.
+Battery storage - 2.2 The installed turbine generation capacity of the proposals would be approximately 45.6MW.
+Whilst this is under the 50MW threshold for applications to be made under Section 36 of the Electricity Act 1989 in this instance, as noted in 1.4 above, the proposals relate to the extension of an existing wind farm (Kennoxhead) and therefore the cumulative threshold of these proposals in tandem with Kennoxhead breach the 50MW threshold and, as such, require the application to be made through the Electricity Act.
+Unlike an application for planning permission, the S36 application is made to the Scottish Government who are the Consenting Authority with South Lanarkshire Council being a Statutory Consultee as part of the assessment process. - 2.3 As the proposals involve an extension to the Kennoxhead Wind Farm, they do not involve a standalone electricity substation or control building and would instead utilise those being constructed for Kennoxhead.
+The current proposals would also share the majority of the access track and upgrades being used for the construction and turbine transportation associated with Kennoxhead Wind Farm.